Your browser is unsupported

 The Office of Applied Psychological Services (OAPS) is a mental health clinic in the Psychology Department at the University of Illinois at Chicago (UIC).
 We offer therapy and psychological assessment using approaches that are based on scientific theory and supported by scientific evidence, with an emphasis on cognitive behavioral therapy (CBT) techniques.
 OAPS serves the UIC community, including faculty, staff, and students, as well as people living or working in the greater Chicago area.

-Summer 2024 Therapy Intake Appointments will be available
+Spring 2026 Therapy Intake Appointments will be available:

 Monday